 Fortunately, SM can be effectively treated.
 At CBC, we offer PCIT-SM (Parent-Child Interaction Therapy for Selective Mutism), which is an evidence-based treatment for children with SM.
 This is an adaptation of a well-researched intervention and involves caregivers heavily in the treatment process.
 We offer standard (weekly) treatment, weekly SM group, intensive treatment options and school consultation.

 We offer intensive treatment for children or teens with more severe symptoms or for families who are traveling long distances for treatment.
 Our intensive treatment services permit an individual to be seen for several hours a day or several days a week, depending on need.
 Children and teens of all ages can benefit from intensive treatment.
 All families start with a consultation to identify the individual needs of the patient and family and guide treatment planning.
 The treatment used is PCIT-SM (Parent-Child Interaction Therapy for Selective Mutism), which is an evidenced-based treatment for SM.

-CBC is offering Voices Rising, a one-day, group intensive SM treatment program, on Oct.
-11. There will be additional sessions in Winter and Summer 2022 (dates TBD).
+CBC is offering Voices Rising, a one-day, group intensive SM treatment program, on Dec.
+19. There will be additional sessions in August 2022.